 To get started, open the page that you want to translate on the front-end of your site and click the Translate Page option on the WordPress toolbar:

 Now, you’ll be in the visual translation editor.
 To translate any text or image on the page, all you need to do is hover over it and click the pencil icon.
 That will open the translation in the sidebar, where you can add/edit the translation as needed:

-You can use this interface to translate 100% of your site’s content – even including images!
-For some detailed guides of translating different types of content, check out these posts:
+You can use this interface to translate 100% of your site’s content – even images!
+For some detailed guides to translating different types of content, check out these posts: